Sonoran-Software/Sonoran-Radio-Docs/roadmap/roadmap-and-changelog/migration-guides.md

 <details>

-<summary>2.26.0 (Display Name Sync)</summary>
+<summary>2.26.0 (Display Name Sync and Configurable PTT Animation)</summary>

-Version 2.26.0 adds a new configuration option to set user's radio display names to match their in-game name.
+Version 2.26.0 adds new configuration options to set users' radio display names to match their in-game names and customize the push-to-talk animation.

 1. Open your existing `config.lua`
 2. Add the new properties to the configuration file